Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 We might as well underline the message by having Harry’s quest take exactly three days and three nights.

-Tom Riddle remains behind in the spirit realm, perhaps to serve out a term of reparation or atonement in hope of a more appropriate resurrection one day.
+The portion of Tom Riddle’s soul which had believed itself to be a part of Harry remains behind in the spirit realm, perhaps to serve out a term of reparation or atonement in hope of a more appropriate resurrection one day.
 And so does Sirius Black, who would also rather take the chance of a whole new life someday than to attempt to return to the one which he made such a monumental botch of.
 Particularly given that any friends of his still among the living have all moved on without him.

 • • • •